 The system fails if there’s an issue with a panel in a series connection.
 However, a defective panel does not impact the rest of the panels’ output in a parallel connection.

 Types of Solar Panels

-The amount of energy that a panel harnesses depends on the panel’s cell type, maximum wattage, and structure.
+The amount of energy a panel harnesses depends on the panel’s cell type, maximum wattage, and structure.
 Below, we discuss the different types of solar panels based on:

 - Cell Type

 Types of Solar Panels Based on Cell Type

 Several years of research and development have led to various types of solar panels.
 Solar cells can be divided into three categories based on the type of solar cell.
 Below, we take a closer look at each.

 Monocrystalline panels are the most popular type of solar panels in the market today.
 The solar cells in these panels contain a single crystal of silicon, also called an ingot.
 A single monocrystalline panel contains either 60 or 72 solar cells with efficiencies ranging from 17% to over 21%.

 Since the monocrystalline solar cell comprises a single silicon crystal, the electrons can flow easily through the cell.
 The free flow of electrons, in turn, makes the panel’s efficiency higher than other types of solar panels.

 The higher efficiency and power rating are also responsible for the high price of monocrystalline solar panels.